Shwetha9/family-tree-app/README.md

-# Getting Started with Create React App
+# The Family Tree App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Structure

+Atomic design principle is used to set up the application

 ## Available Scripts